vtog/labGuides/source/ocp/ipi-notes.rst

 Using IPI with redfish has some automation benefits.
 Here's the install-config.yaml I used with KVM.

+.. important:: When doing dual-stack both machineNetworks need to be routable.
+   The install will NOT proceed unless the bootstrap VM recieves an IPv6 address from DHCP6.
+In my example below I'm manually adding the IPv4 address but doing the same for IPv6 is currently NOT possible.

 .. warning:: By default two bridged networks are used, ``provisioner`` and ``baremetal``.
 I'm disabling the provisioner bridge with the parameter ``provisioningNetwork: Disabled``.
 The ``baremetal`` network is required and must be be a bridged interface.
-By default its name is "baremetal".
+By default its name is ``baremetal``.
 Use the ``externalBridge: <name>`` parameter to change the default name.

 .. note:: This is a dual stack example.